Ellis Credle: As a writer

 Even as her career in children's literature flourished, Credle found it difficult to conceive of plots that were fresh enough to satisfy her editors.
-However, she personally felt children "don't mind if the plot is time-worn [because] their experience doesn't include many plots."
-She did acknowledge that little children "require well-plotted stories" and will "lose interest if one wanders from the main line and begins dillying and dallying with words."
+However, she described children "don't mind if the plot is time-worn [because] their experience doesn't include many plots".
+She did acknowledge that little children "require well-plotted stories" and will "lose interest if one wanders from the main line and begins dillying and dallying with words".
 Credle often used the folk tales and legends of North Carolina, as well as her own childhood experiences, to provide a ready framework for her writing.

 In the early 1980s, Credle reported that she had two novels in progress: The Mare in the Mist (for young people) and Mist on the Marshes (for adults).
 She continued to have trouble thinking of plots, and described her method of writing novels as therefore beginning with just setting and characters.
 As she wrote about what she imagined might happen in the lives of her characters, she would in time discover a logical ending for the story.
-Credle said that after she had the end in mind, she could then "go back, motivate the people a little more, rearrange the chapters to maintain suspense and lead on to the desired end."
-Credle herself described this process as "wasteful and time consuming" but mused that it mirrored the way a lot of lives are lived—"on a trial and error method with finally an objective in sight and a rearrangement to get there."
+Credle said that after she had the end in mind, she could then "go back, motivate the people a little more, rearrange the chapters to maintain suspense and lead on to the desired end".
+Credle herself described this process as "wasteful and time consuming" but mused that it mirrored the way a lot of lives are lived—"on a trial and error method with finally an objective in sight and a rearrangement to get there".

 Collaborating with other creators

 Although she began her career both writing and drawing her books, Credle collaborated with others a number of times.
 She illustrated Posey and the Peddler (1938) by Maud Lindsay and Caleb's Luck (Grosset & Dunlap, 1942) by Laura Benét.
-Tall Tales from the High Hills, and Other Stories (1957), which is summarized as "twenty old tales that have been passed down generation to generation by the mountain folk of the South," was written by Credle, with artwork by Richard Bennett.
+Tall Tales from the High Hills, and Other Stories (1957), which is summarized as "twenty old tales that have been passed down generation to generation by the mountain folk of the South", was written by Credle, with artwork by Richard Bennett.
 She also worked with her husband, Charles de Kay Townsend, on books including: Johnny and his Mule; Mexico: Land of Hidden Treasure; and My Pet Peepelo.
 She wrote, and he provided the photographs.
 Her son Richard illustrated her Little Pest Pico (T. Nelson, 1969).